kojoashiadey/Alx_DjangoLearnLab/README.md

 * **settings.py** → Contains the project’s configurations
 * **urls.py** → Defines the URL patterns and routing
 * **manage.py** → Command-line tool to interact with the project

----

-Would you like me to also expand this README to include **how to run the project** (installation + run commands) so it looks more professional for GitHub?